transferwise/ng-browser-info/README.md

 npm install @transferwise/ng-browser-info
 ````

+## Note

-Note: The package name in package.json is kept as `ng-browser-info` to avoid breaking the existing clients pointing directly to the github repo only.
-But the pacakge will be published in npm registry as `@transferwise/ng-browser-info` only.
+The package name in package.json is kept as `ng-browser-info` to avoid breaking the existing clients pointing directly to the github repo only.
+But the pacakge will be published under the name `@transferwise/ng-browser-info` only.
+Existing clients please update your `package.json` to use the published pacakge.

 ## Usage